 After so much educational and helpful content, we thought we all deserve some laughs.
-So in an effort to make your day, we rolled up our sleeves and searched the internet for those tweets that just keep us thinking: “how?
-How in the world did that get to be live?”.
+So in an effort to make your day, we rolled up our sleeves and searched the internet for dumb tweets that have us scratching our heads wondering: “How?
+How in the world did that make it on the internet?”

 We know they wanted to be hip & cool, but clearly, they tried a bit too much.
 What happened next is obvious—they fell flat on their GREAT face.

 Any quick writer knows – CMD-C-CMD-V sometimes disappoints.
 But, you should always check what pops up after the quick move.
 Especially if you’re tweeting for US Airways.
 And even more so if you’ve recently copied a particularly-inappropriate image.
 This easily went down in history as one of the dumbest tweets ever.

 3. The employees who wouldn’t let go

 HMV apparently decided to gently let go of 190 employees… who wouldn’t go down without a fight.
 It was as if we were there because one particular employee took over @hmvtweets Twitter account and started live-streaming the event of “mass execution” as they call it.